Yu Darvish: 2009 World Baseball Classic

-Darvish pitched in the 2009 World Baseball Classic as the de facto ace of the Japanese national team, starting the opening game against China on 5 March.
+Darvish pitched in the 2009 World Baseball Classic as the de facto ace of the Japanese national team, starting the opening game against China on March 5.
 He pitched four innings, allowing one walk and no hits and striking out three as Japan beat China, 4–0.
-However, pitching in a Major League stadium for the first time in his career, he struggled in his second outing of the tournament against South Korea on 17 March, throwing five innings and giving up three runs (two earned) on four hits and a walk and ultimately being charged with the loss.
-His first career save would follow six days later, when he pitched the final inning of the semi-finals against the United States, yielding no runs and a single and striking out two as Japan won 9–4.
+However, pitching in a Major League stadium for the first time in his career, he struggled in his second outing of the tournament against South Korea on March 17, throwing five innings and giving up three runs (two earned) on four hits and a walk and ultimately being charged with the loss.
+His first career save would follow six days later, when he pitched the final inning of the semifinals against the United States, yielding no runs and a single and striking out two as Japan won 9–4.

-Darvish came on in relief in the bottom of the ninth inning of the championship game against South Korea with Japan leading 3–2.
+Darvish came on in relief in the bottom of the ninth inning of the championship game against South Korea, with Japan leading 3–2.
 He struck out his first batter, walked the next two, struck out his next, and then gave up a tying two-out single before finishing the inning with another strikeout.
 However, Japan scored two runs in the top of the tenth inning to regain a 5–3 lead, and after giving up a leadoff walk in the bottom of the inning, Darvish retired the next three batters (striking out two of them) to clinch Japan's second consecutive tournament title.
-In the WBC he finished at 2–1 with a 2.08 ERA and 20 strikeouts in 13 innings.
+In the WBC, he was 2–1 with one blown save, a 2.08 ERA, and 20 strikeouts in 13 innings.
 He recorded a career-high 99 mph when he worked in relief at the WBC.

 2023 World Baseball Classic

-Darvish was named in Japan's roster for the 2023 World Baseball Classic.
+After not playing in the WBC in 2013 and 2017, Darvish re-joined Japan's roster for the 2023 WBC.
+He earned the win after allowing 3 runs in 3 innings in a start against South Korea.
+In 3 games, he allowed 4 earned runs and 3 home runs in 6 innings, as Japan won its first WBC title since 2009.